kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **Interoperable**: When two systems are able to exchange and make use of information from each other

 **Inter-Plantetary File System (IPFS)**: IPFS is a peer-to-peer web storage system that breaks down files into unique blocks, storing them securely across a network of computers.
 IPFS uses hash functions to ensure data integrity and redundancy, making it more resistant to censorship and data loss.

+**Internet Corporation for Assigned Names and Numbers (ICANN)**: The global organization responsible for coordinating the Internet's unique identifier systems, including domain names and IP addresses.
+Founded in 1998, it operates as a non-profit public-benefit corporation maintaining the stability and security of the Internet's core infrastructure.

 **The Internet Engineering Task Force (IETF)**: Creates and publishes standards for Internet protocol suite (TCP/IP)